 Henry Francis du Pont had three lifelong passions: gardening, breeding cattle, and collecting American antiques.
 Gardening was his greatest.
 Even after he turned his home into a museum in 1951, he kept ownership of the garden until his death in 1969.
 He often said that though he was a mere visitor to the museum, he was always Winterthur’s head gardener.

-The same is true of all the owners of Winterthur.
+Flowers were Evelina’s passion, and the same is true of all the owners of Winterthur.
 Each generation built on the work of its predecessors, all preferring a garden that made the most of the natural landscape.

 The Big Ideas Behind the Winterthur Garden